muahmad-hub/Alumni-Website/alumni_website/dev_logs.md

 - To be able to classify words/phrases into categories, you first need to convert the phrase into tokens
     - BERT has its own tokenization process which adds a CLS token and SEP token at the start and end and also tokenizes words like understand differently, for example, BERT tokenizes unhappiness as "un" and "##happiness"
 - These tokens are then converted into vectors for the AI to understand

+Found it confusign abou twhich to start with, mentor system or geneeral user system

+Wanted to also categorise goals, so needed to find an effecient way

+Goal AI has 82.76% with 80/20 split
+86.21% with 90/10 split